WISEA 1810−1010: Atmosphere

-The only chemicals detected in the atmosphere of WISEA 1810-1010 are hydrogen and strong absorption due to water vapor.
-This is surprising because T-dwarfs are defined by methane in their atmosphere and the hotter L-dwarfs are partly defined by carbon monoxide in their atmosphere.
-Both are missing in WISEA 1810-1010.
-The missing of carbon monoxide and methane can be explained by a carbon-deficient and metal-poor atmosphere.
-Alternatively the spectrum could be explained by an oxygen-enhanced atmosphere.
+The only chemicals detected in the atmosphere of WISEA 1810-1010 were hydrogen and strong absorption due to water vapor.
+This was surprising because T-dwarfs are defined by methane in their atmosphere and the hotter L-dwarfs are partly defined by carbon monoxide in their atmosphere.
+Both were missing in WISEA 1810-1010.
+The missing of carbon monoxide and methane were explained by a carbon-deficient and metal-poor atmosphere.
+Alternatively the spectrum could have been explained by an oxygen-enhanced atmosphere.
+Later a spectrum with the Gran Telescopio Canarias did detect 17±6 ppm of methane, but no carbon monoxide and no potassium.
+The carbon abundance was determined to be [C/H]=-1.5+/-0.2 dex.
+The spectrum also shows an unknown absorption feature at 15720 Å.

 Model spectra suggest a very metal-poor atmosphere with $[Fe/H]=-1.5\plusmn0.5$.